 Madeleine Kullegård, Project Leader at IKEA.

 “The first one has a forced wall attachment, where you cannot open any of the drawers before you have attached the furniture to a wall.
-The second one has an interlock system with an unlock function, which means you can only open one drawer at a time until you attach it to the wall, then you can open all drawers at the same time.
+The second one has an interlock system with an unlock function.
+As soon as you open a drawer the others are locked.
+When the furniture is attached to the wall, you can open all drawers as you please.
 And the third chest of drawers has only two legs, and only by looking at it you understand that you have to attach it to the wall,” says Madeleine.

 How did you come up with these three features?